 - Use an elegant, traditional cover letter font: Verdana, Georgia, Arial, Helvetica, or Bookman Old Style, to name a few.

-You’ll find more info here: How to Format and Design a Cover Letter
+You’ll find more info here: How to Format a Cover Letter

 2. Create a professional laboratory technician cover letter header